zackarno/boring_but_important_notes/README.md

 ### Mac

-Open multiple QGIS instances at once: in terminal - `open -n /Applications/QGIS.app`
+- Open multiple QGIS instances at once: in terminal - `open -n /Applications/QGIS.app`
+- I updated QGIS and non of the layers in my local postgres db would load.
+Running `brew upgrade abseil` seemed to have resolved it! will report back if it broke other processes/apps

 ## multiple GHs